actorpus/FuckCheckin/README.md

 if you improve please for all our sakes make a pr!
 Also please pr in links to other similar projects (websites / browser extensions ect)

-If you plan on using firefox you will probably need the gekodriver
+if you plan on using firefox you will probably need the gekodriver

 -----------------

 ## rejectdopamine